lamaimam/Automating-Hikvision-Monthly-Update/README.md

-# Anwa BioSciences — Payroll Attendance Reconciliation
+# Company/Organization — Payroll Attendance Reconciliation

 Reconciles Hikvision device attendance against Zoho People leave records to compute overtime payroll, then appends results to a master Zoho Sheet and emails the recipient.